 The Tasman Highway/Gladstone Main Road projects were completed in May 2014.

-The Bridport Main Road upgrade project between Scottsdale and Bridport is scheduled to be completed by late 2015.
+The Bridport Main Road upgrade project between Scottsdale and Bridport was completed in December 2015.

 The Waterhouse Road, Edward Street and Emily Street upgrade commenced in December 2014 and was completed in April 2015.

-The Waterhouse Road - Emily Street to Brid River Bridge - Road Upgrade will be completed by early 2017.
+The Waterhouse Road - Emily Street to Brid River Bridge - Road Upgrade commenced in October 2016 and was completed in April 2017.